pappasam/toml-sort/README.md

     Inplace Disk    : toml-sort --in-place input.toml input2.toml

 Options:
   -o, --output PATH     The output filepath.
 Choose stdout with '-' (the
                         default).

   -a, --all             Sort all keys.
 Default is to only sort non-inline 'tables
                         and arrays of tables'.

   -i, --in-place        Makes changes to the original input file.
 Note: you
                         cannot redirect from a file to itself in Bash.
 POSIX shells process redirections first, then execute the command.

+  --no-header           Deprecated.
+See --no-header-comments.

+  --no-comments         Remove all comments.
+Implies no header, footer, inline, or block comments.

-  --no-header        Do not keep a document's leading comments.
+  --no-header-comments  Remove a document's leading comments.

-  --no-footer        Do not keep a document's trailing comments.
+  --no-footer-comments  Remove a document's trailing comments.

-  --no-end-of-line   Do not keep a document's end of line comments.
+  --no-inline-comments  Remove a document's inline comments.

-  --no-inline        Do not keep a document's inline comments.
+  --no-block-comments   Remove a document's block comments.

   --spaces-before-comment {1,2,3,4}
                         The number of spaces before an end of line comment. (default: 1)

   --check               Check if an original file is changed by the formatter.
                         Return code 0 means it would not change.
 Return code 1 means it would change.

   -I, --ignore-case     When sorting, ignore case.
   --version             Show the version and exit.
   --help                Show this message and exit.
 ```

 ## Configuration file